Pylons/hypatia/docs/overview.rst

 obvious is a ``FileStorageCatalogFactory``, which makes it reasonably easy to create a Catalog object within an arbitrary Python application.
 Using this facility, you don't have to know anything about ZODB to use :mod:`repoze.catalog`.
-If you have an existing ZOB application, however, you can ignore this facility entirely and use the Catalog implementation directly.
+If you have an existing ZODB application, however, you can ignore this facility entirely and use the Catalog implementation directly.